Betree/personal-blog/content/posts/2017-10-19--the-urge-for-a-collaborative-citizen-fact-checking-platform/index.md

 ---
 title: The urge for a collaborative, citizen fact-checking platform
 subTitle: The Internet has drawn us into strange places lately.
+It has helped us to share information faster and at a larger scale, but it has also shown many weaknesses when it comes to verifying that information.
 category: "civic-tech"
 cover: banner-cover.jpg
 ---